This course is only available for students in the BA Urban Studies.

 In this course students will get familiar with basic concepts in methodology and descriptive statistics necessary to conduct research in Urban Studies such as the empirical cycle, formulating a testable research question, spatial analysis with use of Geographic Information Systems, reliability and validity, probability theory, central tendency and variability, the normal distribution, relationsips between variables and describing and explaining variance.

 Students will acquire practical skills of data analysis through several assignments that are imbedded in urban research.

 Together with the course Data Collection, the course will form the compulsory basis for methodology courses in the second year.

-1) Describe core concepts of methods and techniques in Urban Studies such as the emprirical cycle, variables, measurement level, central tendency and variability, distributions, association, experimental design.
+Learning goal 1: student is able to describe core concepts of methods and techniques in Urban Studies such as the emprirical cycle, variables, measurement level, measurement precision, central tendency and variability, distributions, association, experimental design.

-2) Describe basic concepts in desciptive statistics such as measures of central tendency and variability, measures of association, and elementary geospatial data concepts (data formats, vector/raster, projections, and spatial tools).
+Learning goal 2: student is able to describe basic concepts in desciptive statistics such as measures of central tendency and variability, measures of association, measures of measurement precision and elementary geospatial data concepts (data formats, vector/raster, projections,and spatial tools).

 Mode of instruction

 Total course load is 5 EC (1 EC = 28 hours), equal to 140 hours, devoted to: